 Julia advises art collectors on the factors to consider in acquiring and maintaining art.
 She also counsels them on the optimal succession of art, both to family members and museums, to align with the collector’s goals and tax profile.

 Julia serves on the editorial board of the philanthropy section of Trusts and Estates magazine, and regularly lectures on charitable planning.
 She teaches at NYU’s George H. Heyman, Jr., Center for Philanthropy and Fundraising (Master’s level course in Ethics, Law and Board Governance in Philanthropic Organizations).
 In addition, Julia evaluates fellowship candidates for the social entrepreneurship organization Echoing Green.

-She currently serves on the New York City Bar Committee on Art Law and on the audit and development committees of the Brooklyn Arts Council board of directors.
+Julia currently serves on the audit and development committees of the Brooklyn Arts Council board, and formerly the Non-Profit and Art Law Committees of the NYC Bar.
 Julia received her LL.M. in Taxation from NYU School of Law, J.D. from Boston University and B.A. from Cornell University.